bendisanto97/CollegeWar/README.md

 * Nostalgic effect of the student years
 * "Homemade" UX Design
 * Unique Game walkthrough Algorithm
 * Open-Source Sound and Animation

+If you wish to read our report or our visual support for this project, please visit the Documents folder in this repository.

 ## Visuals
 ![GameOver](https://user-images.githubusercontent.com/41153756/104823490-ae4c6b00-584a-11eb-9f24-749775efddc1.png)